Easy Ground Beef Rice Cake Soup

 Traditional rice cake soup requires a good beef (and even bone marrow, too) or anchovy stock to start with.
 And that alone takes some time to prepare.
 With this recipe, you will get your meal ready within 30 minutes, and it is delicious!

-With the Lunar calendar new year (emryuk-음력) approaching within a few days, why not try this simple yet delicious soup for your family as a part of Korean Lunar New Year Foods?
+With the Lunar New Year (emryuk-음력) approaching within a few days, why not try this simple yet delicious soup for your family as a part of Korean Lunar New Year Foods?
 It is all about celebrating the cultural heritage and wishing the Happy New Year, WITHOUT the fuss.